 QBI is the net taxable income attributed to qualified businesses, although there are some exceptions.
 Only items included in taxable income are counted.
 In addition, the items must be effectively connected with a U.S. trade or business.
 Dividend income, interest income, capital gains, and losses are excluded, as is income from outside of the US.

 There are a few businesses that do not qualify, including C corporations.
 Also, businesses exceeding the $213,300 / $426,600 limits cannot claim the deduction when the business is one of the following:

 - Performing arts

 - Any business if the principal business asset is skill or reputation of one of the employees

-As with most of United States tax law, this deduction can be complicated.
+As with most of the United States tax laws, this deduction can be complicated.
 It will, however, save many small businesses a significant amount of money.
 Consult with a tax professional to determine how you can benefit.

-It is important to emphasize that those types of business are not limited in taking the full deduction as long as taxable income of the individual taking the deductions is below a taxable income threshold.
+It is important to emphasize that those types of businesses are not limited to taking the full deduction as long as the taxable income of the individual taking the deductions is below a taxable income threshold.